Stephen Constantine: Return to India

 In December 2014, it was reported that Constantine would become the next head coach of India again, after Wim Koevermans' contract ran out.
 He would beat the favourite for the position, Ricki Herbert.
 On 16 January 2015, it was confirmed that Constantine had returned to take over India for a second stint.

 His first match as India head coach came on 12 March 2015 in the qualifier against Nepal at the Indira Gandhi Athletic Stadium.
 Two goals from Sunil Chhetri lead India to a 2–0 victory and lead going into the second leg in Kathmandu.
 A 0–0 draw at the Dasarath Rangasala Stadium saw India progress to the next round of World Cup/Asian Cup qualifying.
 As a result of India's top results against Nepal, the country saw a rise by 26 in the April FIFA World Rankings to 147.

 In April 2015, it was announced that India would be placed in Group D for the World Cup/Asian Cup qualifiers with Asia's top side, Iran, as well as Oman, Turkmenistan, and Guam.
 India came bottom of the group, winning only one game.

 In January 2016, Constantine led India to the SAFF Championship title, beating Afghanistan 2–1 in the final.
 He led India to 100th in the FIFA rankings as of June 2017.
 The win against Kyrgyzstan in June was India's eighth in a row.
 The unbeaten streak ran to 13 games, including 11 wins, but ended with a 2–1 defeat to Kyrgyzstan in March 2018.
+In 2016 he rejected the opportunity to manage English League One club Port Vale.

 During the unbeaten run, India qualified for the 2019 AFC Asian Cup.
 In June 2018, India won the Intercontinental Cup, beating Kenya in the final.
-Afterwards, Constantine was named Sports Illustrated coach of the year in India.
+Afterwards, Constantine was named Sports Illustrated Coach of the Year in India.